Saddle Sores from Cycling

 Wearing this Terry brand shorts, I was the most comfortable I’ve been riding since getting my Peloton cycle.
 Look: I know that Terry shorts are expensive.
 But they are worth it.

 Plus, Terry offers what amounts to a lifetime guarantee called The Terry Guarantee.
 I love companies that stand behind the products they sell.
-Have you read my articles on lifetime warranties and products guaranteed for life?

 How to treat saddle sores